EDe-Graft/EDe-Graft/README.md

 - 👋 Hi, I’m @EDe-Graft
-- 👀 I’m interested in software engineering
+- 👀 Software engineering/Machine Learning enthusiast
-- 🌱 I’m currently learning python
+- 🌱 Fluent in Python, C++, R, HTML, CSS and JavaScript
-- 💞️ I’m looking to collaborate on ...
+- 💞️ Looking to collaborate on web development or data science projects
-- 📫 How to reach me ...
+- 📫 Email: edgquansah@gmail.com

 <!---
 EDe-Graft/EDe-Graft is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.